How to Grow Sprouts (**Updated**)

 How To Grow Sprouts

 1- Place 1-2 Tablespoons of seeds (OR 1/2 Cup beans/legumes/grains) in your jar.
 Cover with water, approximately triple the amount of water as seeds.
-Since I had a mix of seeds, I used 2 Tablespoons.
+If using a seed mixture, 2 Tablespoons should be a good amount of seeds.

-3- Drain the water from the jar, carefully, so as not to damage the tender little sproutlings.
+3- The next morning, drain the water from the jar, carefully, so as not to damage the tender little “sproutlings.”
 If you are using a cheesecloth top, strain through a sieve and put back in the jar.
 (If using a mesh top, simply strain the water through the top.)
 Then rinse the seeds in fresh water and strain them again.
 Tepid, or lukewarm water is recommended.
 Replace your top if using cheesecloth.

 5- Twice a day, you’ll need to rinse and drain the sprouts.
 If it is hot and dry in your area, you may need to do this more often, like three times a day.